Article written

-Cutty Sark 6
+Cutty Sark

-While I’ve heard of it before, I can’t really recall hearing or reading too many opinions on it and I seem to remember what I have heard being rather neutral.
+While I’ve heard of it before, I can’t really recall hearing or reading too many opinions on it and I seem to remember what I have heard being neutral.
 That said, most of the opinions I come across are from whisky snobs and many of them won’t really give blended whisky a proper, open-minded chance.
-So here I am with, a dram of Cutty Sark in front of me, ready to be dazzled by the bouquet of scents and virtual explosion of flavours that one would expect from a blend that claims to consist of only the finest Scotch whisky.
+So here I am with, a dram of Cutty Sark in front of me, ready to be dazzled by the bouquet of scents and virtual explosion of flavors that one would expect from a blend that claims to consist of only the finest Scotch whisky.
 With my senses fresh and mind open, I bring the glass to my nose and take a deep breath through my eagerly waiting nostrils and – sigh, there’s not much there.

 Perhaps the stuff that is there is good, though?
 A fair question, dear reader, but unfortunately what is there is actually rather unpleasant.
 A bit of oak, some citrus, and that unmistakable smell of morning breath the day after a bender.
-Based on what the nose made of this concoction I don’t really fancy taking a sip, as I’m sure you’ll understand, but I feel obligated to – I’ll do it for you, dear reader.
-It’s initially rather rough – a bit like being beaten across the face by a mad Pole armed with a stiffened trout -and quite warming, once you rid it from your mouth there isn’t much of a finish to speak of.
-Upon taking a further couple of sips, though, the Polish nutter tires slightly and rather than beating you he sort of just strokes your face – still not too comfortable a situation to find yourself it, but much more bearable.
-You may find some light oak and citrus flavours, perhaps some vanilla too, but they are all rather too light.
+Based on what the nose made of this concoction I don’t really like taking a sip, as I’m sure you’ll understand, but I feel obligated to – I’ll do it for you, dear reader.
+It’s initially rather rough – a bit like being beaten across the face by a mad Polish person armed with a stiffened trout -and quite warming, once you rid it from your mouth there isn’t much of a finish to speak of.
+Upon taking a further couple of sips, though, the crazy Polish person tires slightly and rather than beating you he sort of just strokes your face – still not too comfortable a situation to find yourself it, but much more bearable.
+You may find some light oak and citrus flavors, perhaps some vanilla too, but they are all rather too light.

-Colour: Light sunray.
+Color: Light sunray.

 Nose: Oak, citrus, morning breath.